laurelherting/lmh-headspace/AWS/services.md

   * 60 day run
   * Answer: use On-Demand instance type

+### Difference between S3 bucket url and S3 static hosted website address
+* What does a URL look like?
+  * It's always S3, then the region, then .amazon.aws.com, then / and the bucket name
+    * ex.
+Https://s3-eu-west1.amazonaws.com/acloudguru *

 ### What AWS resources are often used to create S3 applications?
 * answer: dynamo db, s3, efs, etc
 	* pg.7 white paper: